Kether180/Kether180/README.md

 - 🔭 I’m currently working on a full stack project with Typescript,Nest.js, MongoDB,React.
 Eco-Farmer

 - 🌱 Working with Java, c# asp.net, AWS and Python.
-Also studying an specializacion in Blockchain - Cryptography, Machine Learning and Functional Programming at ITU University Copenhagen.
+Also studying an specializacion in Software Engineering at ITU University Copenhagen.

 - ⚡ Fun fact: I teach meditation, like fitness, nutrition, travelling and organic farming 🌱.